Orangutan behavioral research

 Suaq as a platform for Indonesian and foreign researchers

 The Suaq monitoring station is a platform for field work of students and researchers from all over the world.
-It also offers Indonesian students the opportunity to conduct their projects in collaboration and with the support of the AIM.
-Since 2007, a total of 33 Bachelors-, Masters- and PhD projects have been conducted at Suaq by Indonesian students from UNAS, students of the University of Zürich, as well as other European Universities.
+It also offers Indonesian students the opportunity to conduct their projects in collaboration and with the support of the Development and Evolution of Cognition Research Group at Max Planck Institute of Animal Behavior.
+Since 2007, more than 30 Bachelors-, Masters- and PhD projects have been conducted at Suaq by Indonesian students from UNAS, students of the University of Zürich, as well as other European Universities.
 Many of these projects have resulted in publications in high ranking scientific journals.